-In order to properly identify possible mitigating measures, it will be assumed that the following tools of management will become available to BLM:
+In order to properly identify possible mitigating measures, we will assume that the following tools of management will become available to BLM.

-- Classification Authority--Ability to classify and reclassify lands when necessary. - 2.
+- 1. Classification Authority--ability to classify and reclassify lands when necessary. - 2.
 Ability to exercise the BLM planning process before any major commitments are made. - 3.
-Continuation of NEPA authority. - 4.
-Exploration and development of locatable minerals will be allowed under a permit system only. - 5.
+Continuation of NEPA authority. - Exploration and development of locatable minerals will be allowed under a permit system only. - 5.
 Arrest authority will be available for trespass control and enforcement of use stipulations. - 6.
-Sufficient funding and manpower allocations will be made to support all the above activities in the Wrangell Mountains National Conservation Area.
+Sufficient funding and manpower allocations will be made to support all the above activities in the White Mountains/Fortymile National Conservation Area.